aelassas/expo-notifications-nativeeventemitter-bug/README.md

  WARN  `new NativeEventEmitter()` was called with a non-null argument without the required `removeListeners` method.
 ```

-On the device we can see that the warning occures in:
+On the device we can see that the warnings occure in:
 ```
 node_modules/expo-notifications/build/index.js
 ```